 A simple technology made by pounding the edges of a core sharp, first used by Homo erectus (or H. ergaster, which may be the same) then passed on to later hominin.
 Between 1.8 and 1.7 million years ago it began to spread across the world.
 The most common date given is 1.76 mya for the first axe.
 This is dated Before Present, with Present defined as 1950, but those 50 years vanish in the lengths of time.

 The handaxe is somewhat awkwardly named.
 While it was used for many things (several books refer to it as “the Swiss Army Knife of the Paleolithic”), none of the primary uses are much like axes now.
 The full repertoire is contentious (shovel? weapon?), but there’s a general consensus that it was most important for butchery.
-It could be knapped at the site of the kill (or scavenge), or retouched beforehand, and light enough be carried by hunting parties.
+It could be knapped at the site of the kill (or scavenge), or retouched beforehand, and was light enough to be carried by hunting parties.
 The Neanderthals Rediscovered explains:

 The handaxe is a large, multi-purpose cutting device, knapped into shape on both sides, and which in most cases fits comfortably in the hand.
 It was useful for virtually all aspects of butchering large game (whether hunted or scavenged), including separating flesh from bone, skinning to make hides and possibly also killing the animals.
 It may have had other uses as well.